-Pokemon: Top 3 Water Type Starters
+Top 3 Water-Type Starters in Pokémon

-Top 3 Water Type Starters in Pokemon
+Top 3 Water-Type Starters in Pokémon

-Continue reading for more information on each of these water type starters.
+Continue reading for more information on each of these water-type starters.

 3. Greninja (and Ash-Greninja)

-Greninja is one of the most popular Pokemon ever, and probably the most popular starter out of all 21 of them.
+Greninja is one of the most popular Pokémon ever, and probably the most popular starter out of all 21 of them.
 He's mostly famous for his ability, Battle Bond, which lets him transform to something that looks cooler and better.

 You're probably thinking, if he's so popular and has an amazing ability that lets him transform into Ash-Greninja, why is he number 3?
-Well, just like other Pokemon, he didn't have the stats to rank higher on the list.
+Well, just like other Pokémon, he didn't have the stats to rank higher on the list.

 Still, Greninja has amazing stats, mostly in attack and speed.
 He is fast and agile, but he isn't very defensive.
 Greninja has low health and defense, which makes a big problem for Greninja.
 Plus, the additional dark typing it gets from evolving gives it three more weaknesses, causing more of a problem.
 Its agile body alone just can't keep itself where you need it to be.